cpp-tutor/abaci0-literate/Abaci0.md

 * `utility`: Code to facilitate the static type system and symbol table, manage lexical scoping and report errors (with a source location).
 * `lib`: Functions directly exposed to the JIT engine at runtime, depending only upon the source files in `utility` as well as the C++ standard library and libfmt.
 * `ast`: Two C++ headers which define all of the classes used to hold the Abstract Syntax Tree.
-* `parser`: All of the Boost Spirit X3 parsing code logic is within this directory, together with a header file declaring all of the Abaci keywords and other symbols.
+* `parser`: All of the Boost Spirit X3 parsing code logic is within this directory, together with header files declaring all of the Abaci keywords and other symbols, and diagnostic error messages used throughout the code.
 * `codegen`: Translation of the constructed AST into LLVM API calls is performed by the code within this directory.
 * `engine`: Handles management of the function cache and creation of a standalone function to execute the generated code.
 * `main.cpp`: The simple frontend and driver presented allows per-file and per-statement JIT compilation and execution.